7 Types of Coaching in the Workplace—and The 1 That Gets Results

 Of all the options for types of coaching in the workplace, one stands out as the best.

-Coaching is a hot topic these days, and it's no wonder given the pace of change with which we are all dealing.
-In order to be agile and adapt quickly, we often need help making the turn.
+Coaching is a hot topic these days, and it's no wonder given the pace of change.
+To be agile and adapt quickly, we often need help making the turn.